rilldata/rill/docs/docs/tutorials/rill_advanced_features/incremental_models/2-cloud-storage-splits.md

 1. After copying the previous YAML contents, set `incremental` to true

-2. You can manually setup a `splits_watermark` but since our data is using the `glob` key, it is automatically set to the `updated_on` field.
+2. You can manually setup a `partitions_watermark` but since our data is using the `glob` key, it is automatically set to the `updated_on` field.

 3. Let's set up a `refresh` based on `cron` that runs daily at 8AM UTC.
 ```